ibm-cloud-docs/EventStreams/eventstreams158.md

 | `Value Type`  | `none` |
 | `Segment By` | `Service instance, Service instance name` |
 {: caption="Table 12: Rebalancing consumer groups metric metadata" caption-side="top"}

+Whilst it is expected that this figure is occasionally >0 (as broker restarts happen frequently,) sustained high levels suggest that consumers may be restarting frequently and leaving/rejoining the consumer groups.
+Check you client logs.

 ### Reserved disk space percentage
 {: #ibm_eventstreams_instance_reserved_disk_space_percent}